scottwis/tiny/src/tdc/README.txt

 DOC COMMENTS:

 This project doesn't use XML doc comments, mainly because generating good text with them requires a lot of markup, and entity escaping.
-Together they make anything other than trivial doc comments unreadable.
+Together they make anything other than trivial doc comments unreadable when reading the source code.

 I'm not willing to sacrifice code readability for the ability to generate ugly looking web-pages no one will look at.